twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Font Tester Action** – Changes action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program immediately.
 This menu item is located in FontCreator 11.5 in the **Debug** menu.
 It may display a dialogue box that cannot be closed, which contains an "OK" button.

+### Resource Editor (`TRESOURCEEDITORDLG`)
+This dialog is for use with Font Creator Program 3.0 only and is used to edit resources.

 ### Contours Menu (`TGLYPHEDITFORM`)
 * **Debug Single Stroke Twice** – This menu item is dummy.
 * **miTestItem2** – This menu item is dummy.